FileFighter/filefighter.github.io/README.md

 ![Link Snitch](https://github.com/FileFighter/filefighter.github.io/workflows/Link%20Snitch/badge.svg)

 ## Blog
 Do you want to read our blog?
-Feel free to do so, and checkout out blog at : <a href="https://blog.filefighter.de/">https://blog.filefighter.de</a>
+Feel free to do so, and checkout our blog at : <a href="https://blog.filefighter.de/">https://blog.filefighter.de</a>

 ## Peer Reviews
 Are you a peer-reviewer?
 You can comment your reviews in the "<a href="https://github.com/FileFighter/filefighter.github.io/issues">Issues</a>" tab.